-From dull haze to blue skies - what happens when a pandemic stops human activity | Photos by Hao Zhang and Carol Jeng on Unsplash
+From a dull haze to clear, blue skies - that's what happens when a pandemic stops human activity | Photos by Hao Zhang and Carol Jeng on Unsplash

 Why are we (humans) addicted to stuff?